 Accounting and audit failures periodically turn the spotlight on a range of problems with the industry, and the audit of large companies in particular.
 Key problems include:

 - Lack of competition: the ‘Big Four’ accountancy firms dominate the market and they are ‘too few to fail’.

 - Conflicts of interest: auditors can be caught between the interests of the company’s management, their own interest, that of their firm and their duties as auditors.

 - Poor quality and inadequate purpose: too many audits are found to be wanting by the regulator, and fail to meet wider expectations.

-- Weak regulation and supervision: the regulator lacks resources, power and independence.
+- Weak regulation and supervision: the regulator lacks resources, powers and independence.

-- The creation of an independent statutory regulator, accountable to Parliament, with a new mandate, new clarity of mission, new leadership and new powers (Kingman Review).
+- The Kingman Review, recommending the creation of an independent audit regulator, accountable to Parliament, with a new mandate and new powers;

 - The BEIS Select Committee, looking at audit in the round, including the role, culture and independence of auditors;

 - The Competition and Markets Authority, looking at the audit market to increase choice and resilience, and focus competition on quality rather than price;